 Games and other fun activities are just as stimulating for adults as they are for students from younger age groups.
 The games and activities on this site will help bring your class together, raise their energy levels and, most importantly, provide a framework which will motivate your students to produce the desired language.

 As many of us have now shifted much of our teaching online, I have been putting together a portal of activities which can be used for online learning and teaching.
 Activities include themed conversation questions, the random question generator, scrambled sentence maker, online scatter sheet maker, what happens next, fortune telling runes and much more.

 This section contains a variety of warmers and fillers.
 Loosen your students up with something fun before moving on to more demanding tasks.
 Popular posts include the big list of no preparation warm-ups and the A to Z game.

 These games are designed to get students to repeat targeted grammar structures.
-Posts include fortune telling, comparing adjectives and stand up if you’ve ever…, as well as classic ESL games and activities like, find someone who, jeopardy and alibi.
+Posts include fortune telling, comparing adjectives and stand up if you’ve ever…, as well as classic ESL games and activities like find someone who and alibi.

 Here you can find games and activities which review and extend the learner’s vocabulary.
-Posts include the A to Z game, the recipe game and number bingo as well as some old favourites such as Kim’s game, the categories game and taboo.
+Posts include jeopardy, the A to Z game, the recipe game and number bingo as well as old favourites like Kim’s game, the categories game and taboo.